The Ultimate Guide to Project Management for Digital Agencies

 Read the Imaginaire Digital story.

-If you’re aspiring to be that project management hero, you might go off and dig out that Gantt chart you created a few months ago.
+If you’re aspiring to be that project management hero, you might go off and dig out that Gantt chart planner you created a few months ago.
 But before you start breaking out in a sweat trying to find multiple spreadsheets hidden in your Google Drive every couple of days, there is a way to have quick access to your entire team’s workflow.

 With the Workload feature in Teamwork, you can get instant insights into multiple client projects at one time - including a quick summary of what every team member is up to, project timelines and individual tasks’ progress.